robhawkins/drive-taiwan/README.md

 ## Requirements

 This has been tested under OS X, Python 2, and poppler 0.34.0.
-Beautiful Soup and Poppler's pdftohtml are required.
+Beautiful Soup, natsort and Poppler's pdftohtml are required.

 ## How to use